Kore Carrier Board

 Motor Pin Assignments

-The default Motor PWM pin arrangement of the carrier board was chosen for easy integration with a standard quadcopter.
-For other vehicle or frame types (including X8, Hex, Octo, etc), it is necessary to re-map the motor outputs to the correct corners of the board.
-This is possible for ArduCopter Firmware v3.5.0+.
+By default, the Motor PWM pins on the carrier board are arranged for easy integration with a standard quadcopter.
+For other vehicle or frame types (including X8, Hex, Octo, etc.), it is necessary to re-map the motor outputs to the correct corners on the board.
+This can be done using ArduCopter Firmware v3.5.0 or above.

 Any motor number can be re-mapped to any output.
-This is done by setting the SERVOX_FUNCTION (where x is the output number) to the appropriate value given in the table below.
+This is done by setting the SERVOX_FUNCTION (where x is the output number) to the appropriate value shown in the table below.

 SERVORX_FUNCTION Value